adamdrucker/bottle_project/README.md

 # Current files for Bottle project

-Encrypting a message, generating a URL for sharing, and then decrypting once viewed
+<h3>Encrypting a message, generating a URL for sharing, and then decrypting once viewed</h3>

+Currently requires pyperclip (pip install pyperclip), but working to incorporate JavaScript for the copy function